findify/featury/README.md

 ![Last commit](https://img.shields.io/github/last-commit/findify/featury)
 ![Last release](https://img.shields.io/github/release/findify/featury)

-Featury is an end-to-end framework, built to simplify typical scenarios of online-offline ML feature engineering:
+Featury is an end-to-end framework built to simplify typical scenarios of online-offline ML feature engineering:
-* Online API to serve latest values of ML features.
+* Online API to serve the latest values of ML features.
-* Feature value changes are tracked and persisted into an offline storage (HDFS or S3 bucket).
+* Feature value changelog is tracked and persisted into an offline storage (HDFS or S3 bucket).
-* Historical ML feature values can be joined with training data offline in Spark/Flink to do model training, feature boostrapping and offline evaluation.
+* Historical ML feature values can be joined with training data offline in Apache Flink to do model training, feature bootstrapping and offline evaluation.

 It differs from existing solutions like Feast/Hopsworks in the following ways:
 * Featury not only handles get-set actions for feature values, but can do stateful processing: